 Carbon Steel Forgings

-Carbon Steel Grades
+Carbon Steel Types

-- Medium carbon: Between 0.29%-0.54% carbon and 0.60%-1.65% manganese offer ductility and strength.
+- Medium Carbon: Between 0.29% and 0.54% carbon and 0.60% and 1.65% manganese offer ductility and strength.
 Choose medium carbon for its long-wearing properties.

-- 8620 alloy steel: A ductile interior and hard outer surface make this chrome-nickel-moly steel a strong choice for carbon steel forgings.
+- 8620 Alloy Steel: A ductile interior and hard outer surface make this chrome-nickel-moly steel a strong choice for carbon steel forgings.

 - A513 steel: Choose this steel for a high-strength material commonly used in DOM tubing.
 The high carbon content decreases its machinability and weldability, but it can be transformed into custom forgings by a leading forging company.